dlt-hub/verified-sources/sources/sql_database/README.md

 **pandas** backend yield data as data frames using the `pandas.io.sql` module. `dlt` use **pyarrow** dtypes by default as they generate more stable typing.

-With default settings, several database types will be coerced to dtypes in a data frame:
+With default settings, several database types will be coerced to dtypes in yielded data frame:
 * **decimal** are mapped to doubles so it is possible to lose precision.
 * **date** and **time** are mapped to strings
 * all types are nullable.